AlexeiakaTechnik/Integrating-Dahua-Cameras-CCTV-System-in-Home-Assistant/README.md

 #### 🛠️ 8.
 Additional Tips
 - Consider **ngrok**, **Cloudflare Tunnel**, or **Nabu Casa** to access HA securely
 - Use a **dedicated device** for externally accessible services
-- Limit camera info exposure (e.g. no firmware banners or brand IDs)
+- Limit camera info exposure (e.g., no firmware banners or brand IDs)

 ---